mariaspastef/Software-Engineering-in-Practice/README.md

 1. Setup Maven in Linux.
 Execute `sudo apt update && sudo apt install maven` in a terminal.
 2. Setup Maven in [Windows](https://mkyong.com/maven/how-to-install-maven-in-windows/).

-## Third Lab Assignment
+## Unit Testing

-For the third Lab Assignment this is the [individual README file](https://github.com/mariaspastef/Software-Engineering-in-Practice/blob/development/unittesting/README.md).
+For the module Unit Testing this is the [individual README.md file](https://github.com/mariaspastef/Software-Engineering-in-Practice/blob/development/unittesting/README.md) where more information and usuful details can be found.